 In hindsight it is interesting how fundamental the bicycle was in the early years of the automobile; many of the initial inventors of automobiles owned or worked in bicycle shops.
 Karl Benz is reputed to have come up with many of his ideas for his first “horseless carriage” whilst riding his bicycle.
 The rise of the automobile was also helped by bicyclist pressure groups which pushed for more taxpayer funding for better roads.
 These pressure groups were quickly taken over by car drivers and companies.

 The use of automobiles envisioned by the initial inventors and producers of automobiles was very different from the reality of our modern lives.
-Henry Ford had farms primarily in mind, not the creation of suburbia.
-Ford talked about people getting out and seeing “god’s earth”, a far cry from the miserable concrete shopping mall carparks in which they would spend far more time.
+The notorious anti-semite Henry Ford had travel and farms primarily in mind, not the creation of suburbia.
+Ford talked about "the blessing of hours of pleasure in God's great open spaces", a far cry from the miserable carparks and traffic jams in which they would spend far more time.
 Harkening seductively back to his naive vision are our present-day car advertisements with their drivers careering along empty roads surrounded by green spaces, contrasting with the reality of people who buy those cars and then spend much of their lives frustratedly battling traffic.
 The car has always tried to sell itself based on an idea of freedom; however, the daily commute is an example of how cars have led us in another direction.
 We see ourselves now as dependent upon them, protected by them, judged by what others think of them – things that have little to do with human freedom.

 Carnage